 6.1.
-The Change Sponsor is not aware of any current or proposed Special Areas of Conservation (SAC); Special Protection Areas (SPA); Ramsar sites (wetlands of international importance); Compensatory habitat (areas secured to compensate for damage to SACs, SPAs and Ramsar sites).
+The Change Sponsor is aware of one current Special Area of Conservation (SAC) pertaining to the Norfolk Valley Fens.
+There are no Special Protection Areas (SPA); Ramsar sites (wetlands of international importance) or Compensatory habitat (areas secured to compensate for damage to SACs, SPAs and Ramsar sites).